lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 Subsequent builds will be a lot faster with the caching.

-And that's how we build PineTime Firmware in the Cloud!
+And that's how we build PineTime Simulator in the Cloud!

 [GitHub Actions Workflow Syntax](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)